FREE PHONE CONSULTATION:

 6. If You Had a Pre-Nuptial Agreement: A pre-nuptial agreement will play into the decisions made by divorce courts in New Jersey, even if the agreement has expired.
 The agreement gives the judge a better idea of what was each spouse’s assets coming into the marriage, and also gives the judge a better idea of what they would have agreed to in better times.
 That being said, it doesn’t always go according to the pre-nup.

-Dividing up property can be one of the stickiest issues in divorce, and there’s always going to be a need for a smart lawyer when property is at stake.
-You need a skilled lawyer who will fight for your interests and protect what’s yours.
+Dividing up property can be one of the stickiest issues in divorce, and there’s always going to be a need for an experienced family law lawyer when property is at stake.
+You need a skilled New Jersey divorce attorney who will fight for your interests and protect what’s yours.
 If you or a family member are going through a divorce, contact the law offices of Graziano and Flynn today.

 Contact Our New Jersey Divorce Lawyers